nightattacker/VancedManager/README.md

 ## TODO
 - [ ] Clean up the ViewModel and DataModel code
-- [ ] Migrate to Jetpack Compose when it's officially released
+- [ ] Migrate to Jetpack Compose when it's officially released.

 ## Building